-Top 5 Best Robot Lawn Mower Reviews for Jan.
+Best Robotic Lawn Mower Reviews – Top 5 Sharpest List for Feb.
 2017

 You’ve probably seen Roombas vacuum rooms before; robotic lawnmowers work in much the same way.
 You put a guide wire around the grassy area you want cut, and with the help of electronic sensors and the ability to tilt and tip as needed, the robot moves in a pattern to ensure the entire area is mowed.